Kentucky Civil War Battles

 Also called the Kentucky Campaign, this series of maneuvers and battles took place in East Tennessee and Kentucky in 1862.
-From June through October, Confederate forces under the commands of General Braxton Bragg and Edmund Kirby Smith launched a series of movements to outflank the Union Army of the Ohio and draw the border state of Kentucky into the Confederate States of America.
+From June through October, Confederate forces under the commands of General Braxton Bragg and Edmund Kirby Smith launched a series of movements to outflank the Union Army of the Ohio and draw Kentucky’s border state into the Confederate States of America.
 Though the Confederates gained some early successes, their progress was stopped decisively at the Battle of Perryville, leaving Kentucky in Union hands for the rest of the war.

 Richmond (August 29-30, 1862) – This battle took place in Madison County as part of the Confederate Heartland Offensive.
 In Major General Kirby Smith’s 1862 Confederate offensive into Kentucky, Brigadier General Patrick R. Cleburne led the advance with Colonel John S. Scott’s cavalry out in front.

 The Rebel cavalry, while moving north from Big Hill on the road to Richmond, Kentucky, on August 29th, encountered Union troopers and began skirmishing.
 After Noon, Union artillery and infantry joined the fray, forcing the Confederate cavalry to retreat to Big Hill.
-At that time, Brigadier General Mahlon D. Manson, who commanded Union forces in the area, ordered a brigade to march to Rogersville, toward the Rebels.
+At that time, Brigadier General Mahlon D. Manson, who commanded Union forces in the area, ordered a brigade to march to Rogersville toward the Rebels.

-Fighting for the day stopped after pursuing Union forces briefly skirmished with Cleburne’s men in late afternoon.
+Fighting for the day stopped after pursuing Union forces briefly skirmished with Cleburne’s men in the late afternoon.
 That night, Manson informed his superior, Major General William Nelson, of his situation, and he ordered another brigade to be ready to march in support when required.
 Kirby Smith ordered Cleburne to attack in the morning and promised to hurry reinforcements (Churchill’s division).
 Cleburne started early, marching north, passed through Kinston, dispersed Union skirmishers, and approached Manson’s battle line near Zion Church.
 As the day progressed, additional troops joined both sides.
 Following an artillery duel, the battle began, and after a concerted Rebel attack on the Union right, the Yankees gave way.
 Retreating into Rogersville, the Yankees made another futile stand at their old bivouac.
 By now, Smith and Nelson had arrived and taken command of their respective armies.
 Nelson rallied some troops in the cemetery outside Richmond, but they were routed.
-Nelson and some men escaped but the Rebels captured approximately 4,000 Yankees.
+Nelson and some men escaped, but the Rebels captured approximately 4,000 Yankees.
 The way north was open.
 The Confederate victory resulted in estimated casualties of 4,900 Union and 750 Confederate.

 Perryville (October 8, 1862) – This battle took place in Boyle County as part of the Confederate Heartland Offensive.
-In the fall of 1862, Confederate General Braxton Bragg and his troops had reached the outskirts of Louisville and Cincinnati, but, he was forced to retreat and regroup.
+In the fall of 1862, Confederate General Braxton Bragg and his troops had reached Louisville and Cincinnati’s outskirts, but he was forced to retreat and regroup.
 On October 7th, the Federal army of Major General Don Carlos Buell, numbering nearly 55,000, converged on the small crossroads town of Perryville, Kentucky, in three columns.
 Union forces first skirmished with Rebel cavalry on the Springfield Pike before the fighting became more general, on Peters Hill, as the gray-clad infantry arrived.
-The next day, at dawn, fighting began again around Peters Hill as a Union division advanced up the pike, halting just before the Confederate line.
+At dawn, the next day, fighting began again around Peters Hill as a Union division advanced up the pike, halting just before the Confederate line.
 The fighting then stopped for a time.
 After Noon, a Confederate division struck the Union left flank and forced it to fall back.
 When more Confederate divisions joined the fray, the Union line made a stubborn stand, counterattacked, but finally fell back with some troops routed.
 Buell did not know of the happenings on the field, or he would have sent forward some reserves.
 Even so, the Union troops on the left flank, reinforced by two brigades, stabilized their line, and the Rebel attack sputtered to a halt.
 Later, a Rebel brigade assaulted the Union division on the Springfield Pike but was repulsed and fell back into Perryville.
 The Yankees pursued, and skirmishing occurred in the streets in the evening before dark.
 Union reinforcements were threatening the Rebel left flank by now.
 Bragg, short of men and supplies, withdrew during the night, and, after pausing at Harrodsburg, continued the Confederate retrograde by way of Cumberland Gap into East Tennessee.
 The Confederate offensive was over, and the Union controlled Kentucky.
 The Union victory resulted in estimated casualties of 4,211 Union and 3,196 Confederate.

 Forrest’s Expedition into West Tennessee and Kentucky (March-April 1864)

 In March 1864, Confederate Major General Nathan Bedford Forrest set out from Columbus, Mississippi, with a force of fewer than 3,000 men on a multipurpose expedition to recruit and re-outfit his troops and disperse the Federals from West Tennessee and Kentucky.
-The campaign consisted of two battles, one in Paducah Kentucky and the other at Fort Pillow, Tennessee.
+The campaign consisted of two battles, one in Paducah, Kentucky, and the other at Fort Pillow, Tennessee.

-Cynthiana (June 11-12, 1864) – Also called the Battle of Kellar’s Bridge, this conflict took place in Harrison County, Kentucky.
+Cynthiana (June 11-12, 1864) – Also called the Battle of Kellar’s Bridge, this conflict occurred in Harrison County, Kentucky.
 Confederate Brigadier General John Hunt Morgan, a year after Morgan’s Raid into Kentucky, approached Cynthiana with 1,200 men, on June 11, 1864, at dawn.
 Colonel Conrad Garis, with the 168th Regiment Ohio Volunteer Infantry and some home guard troops, about 300 men altogether, constituted the Union forces at Cynthiana.
-General Morgan divided his men into three columns, surrounded the town and launched an attack at the covered bridge, driving the Union forces back towards the depot and north along the railroad.
-The Rebels set fire to the town, destroying many buildings and some of the Union troops.
-As the fighting flared in Cynthiana, another Union force of about 750 men of the 171st Ohio National Guard under the command of Brigadier General Edward Hobson, arrived by train about a mile north of Cynthiana at Kellar’s Bridge.
+General Morgan divided his men into three columns, surrounded the town, and launched an attack at the covered bridge, driving the Union forces back towards the depot and north along the railroad.
+The Rebels set fire to the town, destroying many buildings and some of the Union troops as the fighting flared in Cynthiana, another Union force of about 750 men of the 171st Ohio National Guard under the command of Brigadier General Edward Hobson, arrived by train about a mile north of Cynthiana at Kellar’s Bridge.
 Morgan trapped this new Union force in a meander of the Licking River.
 After some fighting, Morgan forced Hobson to surrender.
 Altogether, Morgan had about 1,300 Union prisoners of war camping with him overnight in line of battle.
-Union Brigadier General Stephen Gano Burbridge with 2,400 men, a combined force of Ohio, Kentucky, and Michigan mounted infantry and cavalry, attacked Morgan at dawn on June 12th.
-The Union forces drove the Rebels back, causing them to flee into town where many were captured or killed.
+Union Brigadier General Stephen Gano Burbridge, with 2,400 men, a combined force of Ohio, Kentucky, and Michigan mounted infantry and cavalry, attacked Morgan at dawn on June 12th.
+The Union forces drove the Rebels back, causing them to flee into town, where many were captured or killed.
 Confederate General John Morgan escaped.
-Cynthiana demonstrated that Union numbers and mobility were starting to take their toll and the Confederate cavalry and partisans could no longer raid with impunity.
+Cynthiana demonstrated that Union numbers and mobility were starting to take their toll, and the Confederate cavalry and partisans could no longer raid with impunity.
 The Union victory resulted in an estimated 1,092 Union casualties and 1,000 Confederate.